-Isabella Karle is a pioneer in the scientific field of crystallography.
-Her work on molecular structures has had a sweeping influence across many scientific fields by allowing, for example scientists to study nerve transmissions and aiding chemists in synthesizing pest repellents.
-She worked on plutonium chemistry at the Met Lab during the Manhattan Project.
+Isabella Karle (1921-2017) was a pioneer in the scientific field of crystallography.
+Her work on molecular structures had a sweeping influence across many scientific fields by allowing, for example, scientists to study nerve transmissions and aiding chemists in synthesizing pest repellents.
+She worked on plutonium chemistry at the University of Chicago's Metallurgical Laboratory during the Manhattan Project.

 Beginning in 1946, Karle and her husband began research at the US Naval Research Laboratory in crystallography.
 They helped to develop techniques to extract plutonium chloride from a mixture that contained plutonium oxide.
 More importantly, they also determined the structure of complex biological molecules, including proteins.
 These discoveries revolutionized drug development because it allowed researchers and scientists to see how drugs interact with proteins in the human body.

-Jerome Karle won the Nobel Prize in chemistry in 1985.
-Isabella has also won a number of prizes and has been celebrated at chemistry conferences worldwide.
-Isabella Karle has been the recipient of, among others, the Navy’s Superior Civilian Service Award, the National Medal of Science, the Women in Science and Engineering’s Lifetime Achievement Award, and the Franklin Institute’s Bower award.
+Jerome Karle won the Nobel Prize in Chemistry in 1985.
+Isabella also won a number of prizes and was celebrated at chemistry conferences worldwide.
+She was the recipient of, among others, the Navy’s Superior Civilian Service Award, the National Medal of Science, the Women in Science and Engineering’s Lifetime Achievement Award, and the Franklin Institute’s Bower Award.